jackmcgaughey/reddit-meme-generator/README.md

 4. **Customize**: Add your own text at the top and bottom of selected memes
 5. **Save and Share**: Generated memes are saved to the `generated_memes` directory
 6. **AI Regeneration**: Select "AI Meme Regeneration" to create new captions for existing memes
+7. **Guitar & Band Memes**: Select "Guitar/Band memes" from the main menu to:
+   - Browse guitar-related subreddits
+   - Search for guitar memes
+   - Generate band-themed memes with custom AI humor
+   - Create genre-specific memes with distinct styles

+### Genre-Specific Meme Generation

+The application offers specialized meme generation for different music genres:

+- **60s Rock**: Nostalgic Baby Boomer style with references to Woodstock, The Beatles, Rolling Stones, etc.
+- **Jazz**: Pretentious jazz aficionado personality with bebop references and intellectual humor
+- **90s Rock**: Cynical Gen-X slacker tone with grunge references and ironic humor
+- **Rave**: Manic enthusiasm with PLUR references and electronic music culture jokes
+- **2010s Pop**: Social media-obsessed personality with references to streaming, stan culture, and current trends

+Each genre has its own AI personality that crafts humor specifically tailored to the culture and stereotypes of that music scene.

 ### Text Rendering Features